 There is no law that says how old you must be before you can go to the doctor alone.
-But if you do go alone, your doctor will need to make sure that you are able to understand any medical advice and information they give you during the appointment.
+But if you do go alone, your doctor will only give you treatment if they are sure that you are able to understand any medical advice and information they give you during the appointment.

 When your doctor decides whether to give you medical treatment, they will consider: